borisvassilev/stats/README.md

 You need a working installation of SWI-Prolog's latest development release.

 ## Current status
-We have a web server running on `localhost` that serves a "Hello world" page.
+We have a web server running on `localhost`.
+The user can upload a file and view its contents.

 To start the server: